qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 That would let you make adjustments to the default styling for the ``Day`` based on, for example, comparison to another ``Day`` value.
 So if the ``Day`` values match, in the case of trying to render the ``Day`` that has been clicked, you can adjust the styling to suit.
 The construction of that function would be left to the end user, with some default implementations provided for people that don't care to mess with it.

-This ended up being quite clumsy to use and gave the nagging feeling that there would be endless edge cases where this function was either not flexible enough, or there would always be redundant inputs.
+This ended up being quite clumsy to use, and gave the nagging feeling that there would be endless edge-cases where this function was either not flexible enough, or there would always be redundant inputs.
 So I moved on...

 After reading more into the existing functionality that is available in ``reflex-dom``, one function in particular stood out:
 ```haskell